eliediwa9/Financial-and-Data-Analysis/README.md

 ## XYZ firm financial data analysis$ (Beware: this file is heavy and contains +500k rows)
 The management of XYZ firm is interested to know the financial performance of their products sold in several countries.
-More specifically, the management would like to know how many items  were sold in 2012 compared to the previous for each country and each product
+More specifically, the management would like to know how many items  were sold in 2012 compared to the previous year for each country and each product
-Furthermore, they are interested in the analysis of the profitability of each product such as sale margin per product line and country, and seek to uncover trends.
+Furthermore, they are interested in the analysis of the profitability of each product such as sale margin per product line, month and country, and seek to uncover trends.

 Sales data for all the years are provided in the "Data" sheet.
 It contains the invoice n°, stock code, product name, quantity sold, unit price,  customer ID, Country and invoice date.
 Your accounting  department has provide you with additional information regarding the unit cost for each product.
 This is available in "Additional" sheet.